Evaluating task results

 IMPORTANT:

-- Any violations of user preferences should result in a failing score (below 3) since
+- Any violations of user preferences should result in an Incorrect evaluation since

 respecting user preferences is the most important criteria

-Your response should be a JSON object with the following structure:
+Your response must be a single JSON object with the following fields:

 """.stripIndent();